arkq/svar/README.md

 For the fine adjustment of the activation condition (the signal level), one can run svar with the `--sig-meter` parameter.
 This activates the signal meter mode, in which the maximal peak value and the RMS is displayed.
-Activation threshold is based on the maximal peak value in the signal packed (time of tenth of the second).
+Activation threshold level is based on the maximal peak value in the signal packed (time of tenth of the second).

 ## Installation